t3hprofit/angularjs-dropdown-multiselect/README.md

-## !
-This version modified to support closeOnSelect functionality.

 # AngularJS Dropdown Multiselect
 This directive gives you a Bootstrap Dropdown with the power of AngularJS directives.

 NOTE: I am currently working on a v2 of this directive with performance imporovments and removing the need for lodash.
 ETA: February 2015

+# Changes
+- support closeOnSelect functionality.
+- "Group selection" based on the groupBy property when multiselect is enabled.

 # Features
 - Based on Bootstrap's dropdown.